 Known as ‘the garden of the Hebrides’, Canna has fertile soils, green meadows and abundant wildlife.
 It has been recognised as a bird sanctuary since 1938, and supports over 20,000 breeding seabirds, including puffins, razorbills and guillemots.

-Canna House also contains an extensive and unrivalled Gaelic library, curated by previous owners, Dr John Lorne Campbell and his wife Margaret Fay Shaw.
+Canna House also contains an extensive and unrivalled Gaelic and Celtic Folklore Library, curated by previous owners, Dr John Lorne Campbell and his wife Margaret Fay Shaw.

 The National Trust for Scotland owns 20 properties around the coast of Scotland.